AQMpolyface/dotfiles/README.md

 mainmod + y #starts kitty ($terminal)

 mainmod + l # changes the wallpaper to a random one from ~/Pictures/wallpapers

 mainmod + k # quits hyprland

 mainmod + v # pick a line from clipboard history

+mainmod + z # select an area to screenshot (copy to clipboard)

+mainmod + r # application picker

+mainmod + j # manage networks with iwmenu and rofi

 Credits